rmatsuu1/rmatsuu1.github.io/README.md

 1. L > 10
 2. Observed density < 0.01 cm^-3

 For this project, I set the region of interest to be L < 10.
 Therefore, density measurements taken farther than L = 10 are removed.
-The filtering criterion based on the observed density ensures that points with negative, zero, or extremely low densities are removed (for instance, the original dataset contained many data points with extremely low densities at lower L-shells which is not consistent with our understanding of the system) This exact filtering criterion was also used by Bortnik et al. (2016).
+The filtering criterion based on the observed density ensures that points with negative, zero, or extremely low densities are removed (for instance, the original dataset contained many data points with extremely low densities at lower L-shells which is not consistent with our understanding of the system).
+This exact filtering criterion was also used by Bortnik et al. (2016).

 # Modeling